You owe it yourself to get help dealing with the many questions, problems, and emotions you're facing because of this illness.

-Counseling services can help you or your family members talk about concerns and come up with ways to cope.
+Counseling services let you or your family members talk about concerns and come up with ways to sort them out.
 Plus, mental health care professionals can create a treatment plan to meet your specific needs and gain a sense of control over your life and your quality of life.
 If necessary, they might prescribe you medicine to treat depression.

 Remember that others may share information or experiences that don't apply to you.
 So never replace your doctor's medical advice with that given to you by another patient.

 The American Cancer Society's Reach to Recovery program offers help to people with breast cancer.
 Trained volunteers who've had breast cancer themselves visit you at the doctor's request to lend support.
 Call 800-227-2345 for more information.

 A financial counselor can answer questions you may have about money issues related to your medical care.

 Don't be afraid to ask your doctor, nurse, or another health care professional to repeat any instructions or medical terms you don't understand.
 They should always be available to answer your questions and address your concerns.

 Take notes at your appointments so you can remember what your doctor told you.
 If you can, bring a friend or family member to your appointments.
 They can help take notes and ask questions.

 Ask your family and friends to help you sort through the information you receive.